 Saturday: Pick up at Figline Valdarno Station

-Upon arrival at your accommodation, you will participate in a Tuscan cooking class.
+Upon arrival at your accommodation, you will meet the local family who will prepare for you your first Tuscany dinner.
 There’s no better way to get familiar with the delicious food of the area and become acquainted with the local people!

 Sunday: Vernaccia Wine and San Gimignano